UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 - The first line in the output indicates `gapminder`, the output from the `pd.read_csv()` function that we called earlier, is a pandas DataFrame.
 A pandas DataFrame is a two-dimensional rectangular table of data with rows and columns.
 It is the main data structure that we will be dealing with when working with pandas.
-- The information also shows the data type ("Dtype") of each columns.
+- The information also shows the data type ("Dtype") of each column.
   - Not surprisingly, the `year` column has an integer data type ("int64").
   - A few other columns have the data type of floating number ("float64").
   - The `country` column has a data type of "object", indicating the data is a string or mixed type.